-Recently Issued Accounting Standard
+Recently Adopted Accounting Standard

 In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), which supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the combined statement of financial position for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the combined statement of activities.
-The new standard is effective for the Foundation's December 31, 2022 combined financial statements.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the combined financial statements, with certain practical expedients available.
-The Foundation is currently evaluating the effect of the pending adoption of the new standard on the combined financial statements.
+Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the combined statement of activities.
+The Foundation adopted ASU 2016-02 and its related amendments effective January 1, 2022.
+As part of the implementation process, the